 Janet, Janet & Suggs is a nationally recognized team with 40 years of experience.
 Our extensive network of expert witnesses and attorneys understand the specific needs of delayed C-section medical malpractice cases.

 JJS has an extensive proven track record of verdicts and settlements that demonstrates our commitment to working tirelessly for justice and fair compensation.
 In one of our cases, a Tennessee jury awarded $33.5 million after determining that a delayed C-section caused severe brain damage and cerebral palsy.
 While not all judgments are record-breaking, all cases deserve justice.
 If you or a loved one has suffered from delayed delivery medical malpractice, you may have grounds for a lawsuit.
-Because our commitment is first to get the justice you deserve and seek the compensation you need, there are no fees until we win your case.
+Because our commitment is first to get the justice you deserve and seek the compensation you need, there are no fees unless your case is won.
 Contact us for a consultation to find out more about your rights and learn if your case might need the attention and skills of our team.